 - Graded Questions.
 The questions here will be graded by the Instructor.
 Students will be tested for their pronunciation, understanding of the pinyin sentence via translation into English, and general understanding of grammar and vocabulary through sentence constructing.

 - You can experience most of the above features in Sample Lessons.

-- The Course Instructor will be actively engaging with the students along the way via electronic means such as messaging, discussion forums, blog articles, activity feed etc.
+- The Course Instructor will be actively engaging with the students along the way via electronic means such as chat room, messaging, group forums, blog articles, activity feed etc.

 - He will also monitor the student's progress via the below reporting tool and so he is able to proactively manage the student's progress during the duration of the course.
 In so doing, the instructor is able to spend his time effectively to focus on the student's learning issues.

 - For those who are taking the course initially as a trial i.e. register for the course without submit payment, there is is no refund even after the student signs up for the course eventually.
 This is because Lesson One is freely available to everyone currently (subject to a class size of 100) and thus he or she can judge whether the course meets his/her expectations.
 Lesson One will be sufficient to give the student the experience to understand the course structure, delivery, interaction with Instructor etc. The student will also be exposed to Learning Management System and Social Learning which are the two main characteristics of this course.

 - Do note that you are allowed a 7-day access to complete Lesson One and the access will expire thereafter.

 - Students can also explore the sample lessons other than Lesson One as highlighted below.

 - For those who have submitted payment during registration, he or she can claim a refund within 7 calendar days beginning from the course start date.
 However, to protect our rights, the student is only eligible to claim a refund if he/she has not yet started Lesson Two of BCMIP.
 This is because the completion of Lesson One of BCMIP will be sufficient for you to determine whether the Online Course does meet your expectations.